Vresse-sur-Semois The Little Switzerland of Namur

 A Geographical and Cultural Enclave

-Located at the southern tip of the province of Namur, on the immediate border with France, the municipality of Vresse-sur-Semois constitutes a unique geographical and cultural entity within the Belgian Ardennes.
+Located at the southern tip of the province of Namur, right on the border with France, the municipality of Vresse-sur-Semois constitutes a unique geographical and cultural entity within the Belgian Ardennes.

-Often referred to as "Little Namur Switzerland" because of its rugged relief and picturesque landscapes, it extends over a territory marked by the omnipresence of the river Semois, a true hydrological backbone that has shaped not only the topography, but also the economic and social history of the region.
+Often called "Little Switzerland of Namur" because of its rugged terrain and picturesque landscapes, it spans a territory marked by the omnipresence of the Semois river, a true hydrological backbone that has shaped not only the topography, but also the economic and social history of the region.

 🏛️